PocketGS: On-Device Training of 3D Gaussian Splatting for High Perceptual Modeling: The PocketGS Paradigm

 \subsubsection{Single-Reference Cost-Volume MVS}

-Point clouds provided by mobile tracking systems are typically sparse, which necessitates costly densification during 3DGS training.
-To address this limitation, our lightweight MVS reconstructs a dense and geometry-faithful point cloud for Gaussian initialization, thereby reducing over-densification under mobile budgets.
+Mobile tracking clouds are too sparse to initialize 3DGS reliably.
+We address this with a lightweight MVS stage that recovers a denser, geometry-faithful cloud under mobile budgets.

-\textbf{Probabilistic Depth Range Estimation.} Plane-sweep efficiency depends on depth range.
-For each target frame, we project sparse BA points and compute the 5\% and 95\% depth quantiles \(q_{.05}\) and \(q_{.95}\).
-We define the search range as \([q_{.05} \cdot 0.6, q_{.95} \cdot 1.6]\), focusing computation on the most probable volume.
+\textbf{Probabilistic Depth Range Estimation.} Plane-sweep efficiency hinges on the depth range.
+For each target frame we project sparse BA points, take the depth bounds $q_{1},q_{2}$, and set the search range to $[q_{.05}\!\cdot\!0.5,\, q_{.95}\!\cdot\!1.5]$, intentionally widened to tolerate BA noise while focusing on the most probable scene volume.